Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

 4. Shift Towards Open Educational Resources (OER)

-The integration of OA principles into educational resources is likely to continue, with a growing emphasis on the creation and dissemination of open educational materials.
-This would provide new opportunities for the researchers to contribute to OER initiatives.
+The integration of OA principles into educational resources is likely to continue with growing emphasis on the creation and dissemination of open educational materials.
+This would provide new opportunities for researchers to contribute to OER initiatives.
 However, publishers and institutions may need to develop policies and infrastructure to support the creation and dissemination of OER.

 5. Increased Community Engagement and Advocacy

-Increased engagement and advocacy efforts from the scholarly community, libraries, and open access advocates may lead to greater awareness and support for OA publishing initiatives.
+Increased engagement and advocacy efforts from the scholarly community, libraries, and OA advocates may lead to greater awareness and support for OA publishing initiatives.
 As a result, institutions may refine policies, invest in OA infrastructure, and foster collaboration, thereby enhancing the career prospects of researchers.
-Furthermore, with increased advocacy, publishers may innovate new OA models, and align their practices with evolving scholarly values, driving a more inclusive publishing landscape.
+Furthermore, with increased advocacy, publishers may innovate new OA models and align their practices with evolving scholarly values, driving inclusive publishing landscape.

 Frequently Asked Questions